Minor in Public Policy

 Urban and Regional Policy

-Students may propose their own track for approval by their minor advisor; students may also register for the subject 17.901 Political Science Internship and Research and do an internship in their chosen field for one subject, with the approval of their minor advisor.
-See the minor's website for a list of approved public policy subjects by track.
+Students may propose their own track for approval by their minor advisor.
+See the Minor in Public Policy website for a list of approved public policy subjects by track.